 Ensuring that your website meets consent and privacy regulations in advance will eliminate the risk of running into any issues deeper into Q4.
 Having the correct consent mechanisms in place and updating your ads.txt regularly not only protects you from a loss in revenue, but also makes your inventory more valuable to high-quality advertisers who require consent based on certified IAB CMP solutions.

 Rates increase in Q4, so don’t lock yourself into deals based on Q1-3 performance.
 Ensuring that Open Auction can compete against any direct deals you strike is one way to do this, but it can be harder to avoid if you offer up preferred deals or programmatic guaranteed at the wrong price.

 Many publishers are tempted to put off any change until things quieten down in Q1, but this risks missing out on the biggest annual opportunity.
-Changes that have the potential to generate more revenue for Q4 should be pushed to the front of the queue in order to generate immediate return.
+Changes that have the potential to generate more revenue for Q4 should be pushed to the front of the queue in order to generate an immediate return.

-Dolly joined the OKO team in 2019 and certified to Google Certified Publishing Partner status.
+Dolly joined the OKO team in early 2019 and certified to Google Certified Publishing Partner status.
 Dolly manages publisher communication and learning at OKO.